Nursing

 Nursing: A.A.S.

 SUNY Broome’s Nursing Program prepares students for entry into the modern healthcare workforce.
 Graduates are eligible to take the National Council Licensure Examination (NCLEX).
-The Nursing Program has required educational components in all of the following areas: classroom, clinical facilities and the nursing skills lab.
+The Nursing Program has required educational components in all of the following areas: classroom, clinical facilities, simulation lab, and the nursing skills lab.
 Each student must meet the mathematics proficiency requirements at selected intervals during the program.

 Clinical experiences for Nursing students are scheduled by the Nursing Department and may include day, evening and weekend time frames.
 Students are responsible for providing their own transportation to clinical and community facilities in Broome and surrounding counties.
 All clinical components run concurrently with lectures.
 To progress, students must satisfactorily complete all clinical components.

-Students must also complete assignments in the Nursing Skills Center Lab and Computer Lab.
+Students must also complete assignments in the Nursing Skills Lab, Nursing Simulation Lab, and the Computer Lab.
 These assignments are completed both inside and outside of class time.
 Students must complete the Nursing Program within four academic years of the date of enrollment in Nursing courses.
-They must receive a C or better in all Nursing, Biology, Microbiology and Pharmacology courses to progress in the Program.
+They must receive a C or better in all required courses within the program, inclusive of Nursing and General Education courses.

 To be eligible for licensure as a Registered Nurse, graduates must meet the criteria for good “moral character” as determined by the New York State Education Department.
 Transfer students who want to matriculate into the nursing program must provide a letter from their previous Nursing Program director stating that the student did not leave for clinical issues relating to patient safety or professionalism.